KylieAimee/KylieAimee/README.md

 👾 ~~Struggling~~ Learning to Code

-✨ Outside of school I enjoy gaming (Fields of Mistria / Stardew Valley / Risk of Rain *to name a few*)
+✨ Outside of school I enjoy gaming (Fields of Mistria / Stardew Valley / Cult of the Lamb *to name a few*)

 ![Game Image](Images/Stardew.png)
 ---